-We hope that together we can ensure that events are conducted in the safest way possible.
+We hope that together we can ensure events are conducted in the safest way possible.

 Covid-19 Safe Events Policy

-This Jesus Centres Trust (JCT) safer events policy is intended to provide guidance to room hirers and facilitators of events taking place in our Jesus Centres.
-The policy is based on government guidance released in advance of 4th July when new steps to release the Covid-19 lockdown become valid.
+This JCT safer events policy is intended to provide guidance to room hirers and facilitators of events taking place in our Jesus Centres.
+The policy is based on the latest government guidance.

-The Jesus Centres Trust is committed to ensuring the health, safety and welfare of its employees and those affected by its undertaking.
+The JCT is committed to ensuring the health, safety and welfare of its employees and those affected by its undertaking.
 However, all facilitators and room hirers are expected to manage their events in a way that minimizes the possibility of Covid-19 spreading from one person to another or being populated in any part of the premises.